beyond-all-reason/spring/rts/lib/streflop/README.txt

 - Include "streflop.h" in place of <math.h>, and link with streflop.a instead of libm.
 All streflop functions are protected by a namespace, so if another part of your program uses libm there is no risk of confusion at link time.
 However, including the correct file matters.

-- Use the streflop namespace, and the Simple, Double and Extended types as needed, instead of float, double, long double.
+- Use the streflop namespace, and the StreflopSimple, StreflopDouble and Extended types as needed, instead of float, double, long double.
 The streflop types may actually be aliases to the C++ types, or wrapper classes that redefine the operators transparently.

-- You should also call streflop_init<FloatType> with FloatType=Simple,Double,Extended before using that type.
-You should use only this type (ex: Simple) until the next call to streflop_init.
+- You should also call streflop_init<FloatType> with FloatType=StreflopSimple,StreflopDouble,Extended before using that type.
+You should use only this type (ex: StreflopSimple) until the next call to streflop_init.
 That is, separate your code in blocks using one type at a time.
 In the simplest case, use streflop_init for your chosen type at the beginning of your program and stick to that type later on.
 These init functions are necessary to set the correct FPU flags.
 See also the notes below.

 - You may have a look at arithmeticTest.cpp and randomTest.cpp for examples.